ncsu-landscape-dynamics/popsborder/docs/cli.md

-The following sample script included in the repository shows simple runs of the simulation with predefined values covering both success rate in detection of pests and generation of F280
+The following sample script included in the repository shows simple runs of the simulation with predefined values covering both success rate in detection of contaminants and generation of F280
 records:

 ```